mxcube/mxcubecore/abstract_diffractometer_breaking_changes.md

 - accept_centring
 - reject_centring

-#### The centring motors are defined in to sample_view and not diffractometer any more.
+#### The centring motors are defined in sample_view and not diffractometer any more.

 They are defined in the sample_view configuration file, which also defines their directions and the centring_reference_position.
 The motors have the same roles as the diffractometer and are hold in the centring_motors dictionary.
 The motors change as follows: